Analyse de Données Master MIDS

 can we predict delays using weather data?

-For each flight (row in flights
+For each flight (row in flights)

-) indicate the approaximate time of departure
+year, month, day, hour (computed from time_hour) indicate the approaximate time of departure

-indicates the airport where the plane takes off
+origin indicates the airport where the plane takes off

-Each row of weather
+Each row of weather contains corresponding information

 NATURAL INNER JOIN between the tables

-: natural joinRows: 335,220
+inner_join: natural joinRows: 335,220

 Columns: 14